|A moist, tender seitan that makes a perfect chicken substitute in just about any recipe.|

 When the broth is boiling, carefully add the seitan.
 Reduce heat to simmer, cover, and cook for 40-50 minutes, until the broth is mostly evaporated/absorbed.
 Flip the pieces over every 10 minutes or so.

-Use immediately in your favorite "chicken" recipe, or let cool and store with any remaining broth in the refrigerator.
+Use immediately in your favorite "chicken" recipe, or let cool and store in any remaining broth in the refrigerator.
 It will keep for 4-5 days.

 Adapted from Alicia C. Simpson’s recipe for "Chik’n seitan" in Quick and Easy Vegan Comfort Food (read my review).